 Golden threads are perhaps my favorite part of the tapestries I see when I look back at what has been written thus far.
 They’re threads I found in conversations with those I esteem, in strangers, in notes from loved ones and friends, threads that make me think, “oh, shiny,” as I reach out to pluck them.
 Those golden, precious threads weave their way into my thoughts and dreams, my inner dialogue, my reflections, meditations, and prayers until I sit down to write and they quietly, cleverly fall into the loom.
 Occasionally I see them fall and quietly tie them into the piece like little Easter eggs left for those from whom they came to find and recognize while at other times I seem oblivious to their presence until I step back to admire my work.
 I never seem to be aware of how long each thread is or how prevalent each thread may be in the scheme of things, and until today I didn’t realize how many threads are woven from one tapestry to the next, and the next.

 Taking a walk in my recollections of the last several months and seeing the golden glimmers shining in my work, I savored the memories of each golden thread and how each sliver of gold left in my hands brought out of me a greater work.
 I see how different people’s slivers shine differently and where those who were in the work at the beginning may not be now.
-I am amazed at the influence of a select few can be seen ebbing and flowing through my work over the course of months.
+I am amazed at the influence of a select few can be seen ebbing and flowing through my work over the course of months and years.
 It seems I have some whose influence borders on the power of the fair goddess Muse.